-What we are going to review next are the systematic criteria used to diagnose CIRS.
+What we are going to review next are the systematic criteria used to diagnose CIRS and taking a look at CIRS symptom clusters.
 In Part III, I will discuss in detail both the Biotoxin Pathway and the related labs used to diagnose CIRS.
 These two articles are intended for those who want to know more about the basic science behind this disease.

 History of Exposures